ashleypeak/math-input/README.md

 ## Installation

-The component is contained in a single JavaScript file, `math-input.js`.
-Simply download it into your project folder.
+The component is contained in two JavaScript file, `math-input.js` and `math-node.js`.
+Simply download both into the same directory in your project folder.

 ## Usage